browserengineering/book/book/embeds.md

 screen.^[Real browsers have special [APIs][lli] and optimizations for this purpose; they don't actually lazy-load images by default, because otherwise some web sites would break or look ugly.
-In the early days of the web, computer networks were slow enought that browsers had a user setting to disable downloading of images until the usre expresssly asked for them.]
+In the early days of the web, computer networks were slow enough that browsers had a user setting to disable downloading of images until the user expressly asked for them.]

 [lli]: https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading

+*Image placeholders*: Building on top of lazy loading, implement placeholder styling of images that haven't loaded yet.
+This is typically done by putting an icon representing an unloaded image in its place.
+If `width` or `height` is not specified, the resulting size in that dimension should be sized to fit the icon.

 *Animated images*: Add support for animated GIFs.
 Pillow supports this via the `is_animated` and `n_frames` property, and the `seek()` (switch to a different